 The student loan default rate at UCF is 3.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for UCF are given below.

 |Health Sciences & Services||875||$23,485|

 |Computer Information Systems||687||$57,767|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 69,059 students took at least one online class at University of Central Florida.
-This is an increase from the 41,097 students who took online classes the previous year.
+In 2020-2021, 43,214 students took at least one online class at University of Central Florida.
+This is a decrease from the 69,059 students who took online classes the previous year.